neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media.md

 ## Lifecycle

 A Social Media Strategy Document, once accepted, has a dedicated lifecycle.
-The change in lifecycle does not have to be actively voted upon but is implied implicitly by the Social Media Document's time frame of validity.
+The change in lifecycle does not have to be actively voted upon but is implied  by the Social Media Document's timeframe of validity.

 #### Active